Waukesha County Executive committee favors taking down old HHS building

 Meant for expansion

 Bussler said the property was acquired by the county in the 1970s as part of a larger land purchase for the expansion of future county operations.
-The building opened in 1910 as the Moor Downs Resort.
+The building opened in 1911 as the Moor Mud Baths Resort.

 "We purchased that land, the golf course (Moor Downs) and the land where the HHS building is with the intent that this would be the county campus and looking to future years and future generations to preserve that land so we could have an efficient campus with buildings located near one another," Bussler said.